 – If you don’t love children, aren’t really patient and get easily pissed off, it’s not for you.

-– Your options for career growth are: moving to another school to do the same or managing somehow to get a job at University which can be quite hard.
+– Your options for career growth are: moving to another school to do the same or get a job at University which can be quite hard.

 Playing in orchestra